-Furthermore, it is not apparent in the requirements whether disclosures on the effect of a change of status on the financial statements of the entity (that has become an investment entity) need to be provided retrospectively.
+Furthermore, it is not apparent in the requirements whether disclosures on the effect of a change of status on the financial statements of the entity (that has become an investment entity) would be needed to be provided retrospectively.
 We suggest clarifying this aspect.